Time in Tajikistan

-Time in Tajikistan is given by Tajikistan Time (TJT) (UTC+05:00).
+Time in Tajikistan is given by Tajikistan Time (TJT; UTC+05:00).
 Tajikistan does not currently observe daylight saving time.
 The IANA identifier for Tajikistan Time is Asia/Dushanbe.
+Tajikistan observes the same time zone as most of its central Asian neighbors such as, Kazakhstan, Kyrgyzstan, Pakistan, Turkmenistan and Uzbekistan.

 IANA time zone database

 Data for Tajikistan directly from zone.tab of the IANA time zone database.
 Columns marked with * are the columns from zone.tab itself.